 Although architecture encompasses many different sizes, scales and proportions always conform to a size that is invariably that of the people.
 The size of a project determines the approach and the abstraction capacity necessary to resolve it.
 Therefore an increase in scale means a discipline change, as with architecture and town planning.

-In the same way as cities sometimes are simultaneously personalized and repeated without being designed, like a forest diversity growing naturally, architecture cannot impose a strict order when the right scale is exceeded.
-A building cannot jeopardize its ergonomics due to its delusions of grandeur.
+In the same way, as cities sometimes are simultaneously personalised and repeated without being designed, like a forest diversity growing naturally, architecture cannot impose a strict order when the right scale is exceeded.
+A building cannot jeopardise its ergonomics due to its delusions of grandeur.